Getting Started for Sellers of Firearm and Ammunition Products

 Registration

-If you sell firearms, firearm precursor parts, ammunition, or related accessories, you must register with us for a seller's permit, file sales and use tax returns, and make payments for tax due on your sales or purchases.
-You can use our online registration system to register for a seller's permit quickly and easily.
+If you sell firearms, firearm precursor parts, ammunition, or related accessories, you must register with us to get a seller's permit, file sales and use tax returns, and make payments for tax due on your sales or purchases.

-Beginning July 1, 2024, you must register with us for a Firearm and Ammunition Excise Tax (FET) Certificate of Registration if you are, or plan to be, a licensed firearm dealer, ammunition vendor, or firearms manufacturer who makes or plans to make retail sales (that is, sales to consumers) of firearms, firearm precursor parts, or ammunition in California (Revenue and Taxation Code [R&TC] section 36035).
-Our online registration for a FET Certificate of Registration will be available in mid-June 2024.
+Beginning July 1, 2024, if you are or plan to be, a licensed firearm dealer, ammunition vendor, or firearms manufacturer who makes or plans to make retail sales (that is, sales to consumers) of firearms, firearm precursor parts, or ammunition in California (R&TC section 36035) you must also register with us for a California Firearm and Ammunition Excise Tax (CFET) Certificate of Registration, file CFET returns, and make payments for the excise tax due.

 Importers, manufacturers, and dealers (retailers) of firearms in the United States must first register with the United States Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to obtain a Federal Firearms License (FFL) before making any sales of firearms.
 It is unlawful for any person other than a registered FFL holder to make sales or transfers of firearms between private parties or across state lines.